 Freelancing gives the freedom and flexibility to choose who you want to work for and when and where you complete the work.

-A freelancer can set their prices for services rendered.
-Pairing freelancer needs with client needs can help generate a sustainable income.
+Freelancer can set their prices for services rendered.
+Pairing freelancer needs with client needs can generate a sustainable income.

 Here are the things you must specify when taking up freelancing in Australia:

 Number of projects you can handle